j98222/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 0
 ```
-3.Make a histogram of the total number of steps taken each day and Calculate
+3. Make a histogram of the total number of steps taken each day and Calculate

 ```r
 new_sum_steps_by_day <- aggregate(steps~date,data=new_data,FUN=sum)